-- It has a private pay revenue stream.
-Unlike human healthcare, where you have the government through Medicare and Medicaid setting your prices or the big payers setting your prices here.
-Veterinarians can set their own prices.
-It's a cash pay when a service model, the industry is proven to be recession-proof compared to other industries.
+It has a private pay revenue stream.
+Unlike human healthcare, where you have the government or the big payers are setting your prices.
+Here, veterinarians can set their own prices.
+It's a cash pay service model; the industry is proven to be recession-proof compared to other industries.

-- It's even pandemic proof.
+It's even pandemic proof.
 The vet business thrives throughout COVID.
-Millennials research is showing they're delaying starting families.
+Millennial research is showing they're delaying starting families.
 They're buying pets instead of having kids, at least putting that off, which has obviously been a positive for the vet industry.

-- Good return for your financial sponsors.
-Obviously anytime a private equity firm invests in that portfolio company, they're obviously having an exit in mind at some point and all of the recent recapitalizations in this space.
+It offers good returns for your financial sponsors.
+Obviously, anytime a private equity firm invests in that portfolio company, they have an exit in mind at some point and all of the recent recapitalizations in this space.
 They've all been North of 20 times EBITDA.
 It's a very nice return for your financial sponsors.

 It's highly competitive.
-When you're going to talk to a veterinarian about buying their clinic, a lot of your competitors are also talking to that same clinic.
+When you're going to talk to a veterinarian about buying their clinic, many of your competitors are also talking to that same clinic.

-Ultimately, we can still buy the clinics in a lot lower, multiple than we hope to exit at, but it's highly competitive.
-So it makes sure your LOI issue to close rate a lot lower than you would like to because of the competition.
+Ultimately, we can still buy the clinics at a much lower multiple than we hope to exit at, but it's highly competitive.
+So make sure your close rate is a lot lower than you would like to because of the competition.

-Shortage of veterinarians.
-Your veterinarians or your revenue producers.
-So you're always trying to recruit, recruiting is a huge part of that consolidator's organization.
+There is also a shortage of veterinarians.
+They are your revenue producers.
+So you're always trying to recruit.
+Recruiting is a huge part of that consolidator's organization.

 We were one of the first joint venture consolidators in the space.
 A lot of the competition in our space is buying a hundred percent of the clinics.
 The former owner then just becomes an employee practicing medicine instead of a part-owner in the space.

 We wanted to differentiate ourselves in the market when we entered.
-We do the JV model, we're buying obviously a minimum of 51%.
+We do the JV model; we're buying a minimum of 51%.
+But what we do is, allow our partners to retain or have rollover equity in their own clinic.
 So we have a controlling interest.
-But what we do is, we allow our partners to retain or have rollover equity in their own clinic.

 And we also are going to give them the same multiple that we get at the exit.
 That's a big pitch of our strategy is we're going to pay you X upfront, but, if you retain 30%, when we scale and bring a lot of operational efficiencies and help you grow your clinic.